Understanding the 4 Types of Search Intent

 • “Harper Digital blog”

+Users expect to arrive directly at the specific page they are searching for, so it’s important to optimize these pages for easy discovery and ensure they are properly structured to match user expectations.
 Yoast explains that users performing navigational searches already know where they want to go, so your site must rank well for your brand and related terms.
 Semrush adds that navigational queries are usually straightforward and should lead users directly to your page.

 3. Commercial Intent (Commercial Investigation)